Skip to content

 robots.txt, llms.txt, and llms-full.txt are useful for transparency.
 They are not enforcement.

 For a private, family, team, or internal short-link domain, blocking most crawler families can be reasonable.
 Mirror the policy in public files so the intent is visible.
-Enforce it with Cloudflare AI Crawl Control or WAF user-agent rules.
+Enforce it with Cloudflare’s managed Block AI bots control and AI Crawl Control so Cloudflare’s crawler inventory updates continue to apply.
+Keep static WAF user-agent rules only as narrow fallbacks.

 Keep the exact crawler list in Cloudflare.
 Crawler names, product behavior, and local policy can change faster than public docs should.